mnr/writing-wip/Do-Ye0n_lives_on.md

 He's shunned by the industry.

 His resulting unemployment dropped him back to level one.
 He knows how far he fell and he wants it back.
+But first, he has a work quota to fill.
+He clears the table of the half-eaten pseudo-oatmeal.

-Today, he has no choice but to open the first job offer of the day.
+He has no choice but to open the first job offer of the day.
 It's a contract gig, just like every other from the past four months.
 It requires advanced skills but offers minimum payout.
 This is what he gets after hijacking autonomous vehicles and probably (*not proven or convicted*) killing two people.
 He accepts and completes the project in two short hours.

 A second short-term gig slides into view, marked as \#*IntlPenTest*.
 International Penetration Testing, also known as short-term freelance espionage against some country - or someone pretending to be a country.
 It's an easy ask, just annoy the target long enough to get their attention.
 Not much different than yelling "*Hey - stop that*" when you see a thief stealing a bicycle.
 One *HeyStopThat* isn't going to change anything; one-hundred *HeyStopThat*s might cause them to reconsider.
 Do-Ye0n takes the gig, harasses someone for forty-eight minutes, then collects his fee.

 If he can find long term work, he can move someplace that doesn't stink.
 Day gigs are a gerbil-wheel for losers.
 He calls up the job search counselor - an artificial coach with a cheery attitude.

-"Do-Ye0n," says the coach.
+"*Helllll-oooo* Do-Ye0n," says the coach.
 His name tag says *Alex* in a comic-book font.
 Alex has a head, torso, and arms although he rarely uses anything other than facial expressions.
 Mostly his eyebrows.
 Alex is not an expensive render - public funds are better spent on other things.
 Oatmeal and bananas, for example.

 "Welcome back!"
 Alex is enthusiastic and upbeat.
-His personality is also not expensive.
+His personality, like his appearance, is not expensive.
 "I don't have anything for your current profile.
 Would you like some suggestions?"

 "Yes.
 No. How about broaden the industries you are searching.
 In fact, please remove the automotive sector entirely.
 It's obvious they don't want me, so let's move on."